shinianyue/Algebra_supporter/README.md

 # Algebra_supporter
-A liner algebra support library that is simple and easy to be learned (especially for cop
+A liner algebra support library that is simple and easy to be learned (especially for cpp beginer)